ha0z1/idmp/README.md

 The function retries internally, caches request data, so it is not suitable for the following scenarios:

 - Non-idempotent requests like POST/PATCH.
 Note: The HTTP protocol is just a semantic specification.
 In fact, GET can also be implemented as non-idempotent, and POST can be implemented as idempotent.
 Need to judge by yourself whether it is really idempotent before use.
 - Requests that cannot be cached: such as exchanging a new token each time.
+- Data with low latency below 16ms, such as getting precise time from server

 Note: Setting maxAge to 0 will still cache data for a short time because JS setTimeout is inaccurate.
 Setting to 0 will still retry requests.